 As the capital of the Andalucia region in Southern Spain, Seville had to make the list of the best cities in Europe to visit in spring.
 It is one of the best places to visit for history, stunning architecture, and delicious food and wine.

 This Spanish city sees beautiful sunny weather pretty much year-round.
 However, during the spring, temperatures are mild and ideal for walking around and exploring Seville.
 Not to mention the entire Andalucia region is host to plenty of fun festivals you can include on your itinerary!

 Seville may look like any other city in Spain at first glance.
 However, its streets are full of incredible architecture that depicts all the different cultures that have reigned the city throughout the centuries.

 Mudejar architecture is probably the most interesting to see here, as it showcases the prevalence of Muslim influence during the Islamic rule of Spain.
 Don’t miss the fabulous architectural details of the Royal Alcazár, Giralda Tower, and Plaza de España.

 While Sweden may not be the first place that pops to mind when you think of cities in Europe to visit in spring, Stockholm, its capital, is actually one of the best places to be during this time of the year for its beauty!

-Not only is Stockholm an incredibly exciting city year-round, but during the spring months, the entire city is blanketed in pastel hues.
+Not only is Stockholm an incredibly exciting city year-round, but during the spring months, it is blanketed in pastel hues.
 This happens when cherry blossoms begin to bloom.

 One of the best places to see them is at Kungsträdgården.
 This is one of the oldest parks in the city and is located right behind the Royal Palace.